 We would expect all students to have at least some basic knowledge of the science principles behind the technical equipment they use. iii.
-Graduates will be equipped with the appropriate knowledge and skills needed to handle variation in data at different levels of complexity Students should be equipped with the knowledge of mathematics, statistical approaches and related basic coding skills needed to handle variation at different levels, especially with regard to the greatly increased amount of data being generated by modern laboratory and computing techniques.
+Graduates will be equipped with the appropriate knowledge and skills needed to handle variation in data at different levels of complexity Students should be equipped with the knowledge of mathematics and statistical approaches needed to handle variation at different levels, especially with regard to the greatly increased amount of data being generated by modern laboratory and computing techniques.
 Students should understand the statistical aspects of experimental procedures, encompassing the analysis of collected data, the design and analysis of studies, the development of calibration and analysis techniques, and the robustness of data.